evrythng-scan.js v2.0

 type action using thng.action()

-once a scan is successful.
-Since actions cannot be created by an application resource, the createAnonymousUser
+when a scan is successful.
+Because actions can't be created by an application resource, the createAnonymousUser

 app.scan({